About Arash

 Education:

-Current Group: B-PHOT Biophotonics Team
+Research Group: B-PHOT Biophotonics Team

 Supervisors: Prof. Heidi Ottevaere, Prof. Wendy Meulebroeck, Dr. Qing Liu